 Don’t fall into tidy categories of leader or follower.
 Lead yourself.
 Ask questions.
 Check the facts before you decide to believe and act.
 Never look to a teacher, an authority, or a person of influence as a replacement for your own judgment.

-Best story may spreads like wild fire, winning the hearts and minds of millions, but you must think for yourself!
+Best story may spread like wildfire, winning the hearts and minds of millions, but you must think for yourself!